isomerpages/moe-concordpri/_for-parents/FamilyMatters @ School.md

 Triple P is one of the few parenting programmes in the world that is based on strategies proven by research.
 It is a multi-level strategy designed to suit various parenting needs as it aims to promote children and teens’ psychological, social, and emotional competence.
 Parents who attend the sessions will receive complimentary Triple P resources (subject to terms and conditions).

 Concord Primary School has partnered with Fei Yue Community Services, the appointed Parenting Support Provider (PSP) for the Bukit Batok/ Bukit Panjang/ Choa Chu Kang region to support you in your parenting journey.
-Parents can indicate their interest in Triple P at [https://go.fycs.org/PSS](https://go.fycs.org/PSS).
+Parents can indicate their interest in Triple P at
+<a href="https://go.fycs.org/PSS" target="_blank" rel="noopener noreferrer">https://go.fycs.org/PSS</a>

 [Fei Yue Triple P Teaser](https://youtu.be/OktQSOzQ0oY) (https://youtu.be/OktQSOzQ0oY)